 5.4.1 Sabbatical Leave

-All sabbatical leave at Mines is governed by the Mines Sabbatical Leave Policy, which has been promulgated by the Board and is set forth in subsection 10.2 below.
+All sabbatical leave at Mines is governed by the Mines Sabbatical Leave Policy, which has been promulgated by the Board and is set forth in Section 10.2.

 5.4.2 Unpaid Leave

-A Benefits-eligible Mines faculty member may request unpaid leave in writing through his or her department head or equivalent director.
+A Benefits-eligible Mines faculty member may request unpaid leave in writing through their department head or equivalent director.
 Such leave may be granted at the discretion of the Dean, or in the absence of a Dean, the appropriate Vice President.
 However, unpaid leave of more than twelve months will generally not be granted.

 5.4.3 Annual Leave

-Annual leave is equivalent to personal or vacation leave and may be utilized by a faculty member for any purpose with the approval of his or her supervisor.
+Annual leave is equivalent to personal or vacation leave and may be utilized by a faculty member for any purpose with the approval of their supervisor.
 Only Benefits-eligible administrative faculty, athletics faculty, library faculty, and research faculty are eligible for annual leave.
 With the exception of Postdoctoral Fellows, this leave shall be paid according to the following formula: